Lewithough/SlumberBot/README.md

 # SlumberBot
-In the project SlumberBot, I used this backend to hardly control the chatbot conversation.
+In the .zip slumberbot there is a python backend for the SlumberBot project.
+I used this backend to hardly control the chatbot conversation.
 The chatbot is built in Google Dialogflow and intergrated into the Facebook Messenger.

 ## Main Functions